Bentley Falcons men's ice hockey

 The Bentley Falcons men's ice hockey team is a National Collegiate Athletic Association (NCAA) Division I college ice hockey program that represents Bentley University in Waltham, Massachusetts.
-The Falcons are an original member of Atlantic Hockey, The Falcons play their home games at the Bentley Arena on the school's campus in Waltham, Massachusetts, having moved into the new, on-campus arena in February 2018.
-The Falcons are coached by former Falcon forward Ryan Soderquist ('00), the program's all-time scoring leader.
+The Falcons are members of Atlantic Hockey America, formed shortly after the 2023–24 season by the merger of their previous conference, the Atlantic Hockey Association, with College Hockey America (CHA).
+Bentley had been an original member of the Association.
+The Falcons play their home games at the Bentley Arena on the school's campus in Waltham, Massachusetts, having moved into the new, on-campus arena in February 2018.
+The Falcons are coached by Andy Jones.

 History

 Hockey at Bentley began as a modest club team organized by students in the mid-1960s.
 Bentley Hall of Famer Reg Pearless was the first captain.
 The team gained official varsity status beginning with the 1977–78 season, and claimed consecutive ECAC 3 championships in 1980 and 1981.

 The program made a provisional move to Division I for the 1998–99 season, and became a full Division I member for the following season, being a member of the MAAC.
-The Falcons then became one of the founding members of Atlantic Hockey when the league was founded for the 2003–04 season.
+The Falcons then became one of the founding members of the Atlantic Hockey Association when the league was founded for the 2003–04 season, as well as founding members of Atlantic Hockey America when the Association and CHA merged.

 The team played its home games at the John A. Ryan Arena in Watertown from 1977 to 2018, before they moved into their new, on-campus home, Bentley Arena in February 2018.